Andre Gurode: College career

 Gurode attended the University of Colorado, where he played for the Colorado Buffaloes football team from 1998 to 2001.
 He was a four-year starter for the Buffaloes, playing both center and guard on the offensive line.
 He started his first two and a half seasons at center, before moving to guard in the middle of his junior year.
 As a junior in 2000, he started the first six games of the year at center and the final five games at guard.
 He received the John Mack Award, as selected by the coaches for being Colorado's most outstanding offensive player and was also selected honorable mention All-Big 12 Conference honors while helping the Buffaloes to a 7–5 record and a win over the Boston College Eagles in the Insight.com Bowl.
 As a senior, he started every game at right guard.

 Gurode was a first-team All-Big 12 selection in 2000 and 2001, and was recognized as a consensus first-team All-American as a senior in 2001.
 During his career he allowed just 7.5 sacks in 2,653 plays as a starter for the Buffaloes.

 He earned a degree in ethnic studies from the University of Colorado, where he was a member of the school's "Academic Starters" team.

+He was named to the CU Athletic Hall of Fame in the 2023 Class.